 They will find a new email with a button that leads them back into the app and automatically logs them into their account.
 For an existing user, that’s the final step.

-If prompted to select an app with which to open the link, make sure to select Guidebook.
+If prompted to select an app with which to open the link, make sure to select Guidebook or the branded app you are accessing, not a browser.

-If they’re a first-time Guidebook user, they’ll see two more account set up screens.
+If they are a first-time Guidebook user, they will see two more further screens to complete their account setup.

 How are login links more secure than temporary passwords?